 If your DUI related to drugs rather than alcohol, you've got another deportability problem.
 You could be found removable for having committed an offense relating to a controlled substance.

-Along the same lines, if an accident occurred due to the DUI, and someone is injured as a result, additional charges of aggravated assault or negligent homicide could lead to deportability problems.
+Along the same lines, if an accident occurred due to the DUI, and someone was injured as a result, additional charges of aggravated assault or negligent homicide could lead to deportability problems.
 Courts so far have not been inclined to call such incidents "crimes of violence," but that is another ground of deportability.
-With a bad enough incident, it's not hard to imagine USCIS and the courts invoking this section of the law.
+With a bad enough incident, it's not hard to imagine U.S. immigration authorities invoking this section of the law.

-You will be permitted an opportunity to challenge the agency's action in immigration court.
 Upon revoking the green card, the DHS will also initiate removal proceedings against you and serve you with a Notice to Appear (NTA) before an immigration judge.
-At the court hearing (in the Executive Office for Immigration Review, or EOIR), you will have the opportunity to contest the allegations against you and potentially be able to get your green card (lawful permanent residence) back.
+At the court hearing (in the Executive Office for Immigration Review, or EOIR), you will have the opportunity to contest the allegations against you and potentially be able to get your green card (lawful permanent residence) back, as described more below.

-Because of the strictness and complexity of immigration laws, this is not a matter you should attempt to handle yourself, perhaps hoping that the judge will show leniency if you come up with an excuse for your behavior.
-If you can't show a specific legal reason why you should keep your green card, you risk of being removed (deported).
+Because of the strictness and complexity of immigration laws, this is not a matter to attempt to handle yourself, perhaps hoping that the judge will show leniency if you come up with an excuse for your behavior.
+If you can't show a specific legal reason why you should keep your green card, you risk being removed (deported).

 In addition to disputing the overall allegations, you will want to apply for any relief available in the event that you are found removable, such as:

-Qualifying for the relief of cancellation of removal depends largely on the length of your presence in the U.S. before the incident took place and the number of years you have had a green card.
-For example, you may qualify for cancellation of removal by filing form EOIR-42A if:
+Qualifying for the relief of cancellation of removal depends largely on the length of your presence in the United States before the incident took place and the number of years you have had a green card.
+For example, you may qualify for cancellation of removal by filing Form EOIR-42A with the court if:

 If the immigration judge grants cancellation of removal, your green card will be reinstated.
-In some cases, meeting the above requirements for cancellation can be sufficient by themselves to warrant the judge's favorable discretion.
-However, if in addition to the DUI, other negative factors exist, the immigration judge will balance those adverse factors against the favorable factors.
+In some cases, meeting the above requirements for cancellation can be sufficient to warrant the judge's favorable discretion.
+However, if in addition to the DUI, other negative factors exist, the immigration judge will balance those adverse factors against the favorable ones.
 Some favorable factors include evidence of:

 Upon considering all of the evidence and hearing from witnesses., the immigration judge will render a decision as to whether or not to cancel your removal.
-If the decision is not favorable, you will have the right to appeal the judge's decision to the Board of Immigration Appeals within 30 days of the judge’s decision.
+If the decision is not favorable, you will have the right to appeal the judge's decision to the Board of Immigration Appeals within 30 days.
 And again, you also have the right to, and are urged to seek, legal representation.